Whitefish Mountain Resort Signature Story Ideas

 Beyond the slopes lies a vast and beautiful landscape waiting to be explored and tasted.
 Winter’s white is a blank canvas for endless adventures from snowmobiling through peaks and valleys to the serenity of a snowshoe or cross-country ski along a frozen lake… Must do: Visit Glacier National Park!
 A mere 45 minute drive from the resort, Glacier is an unforgettable experience for the entire family.

-- Apres Ski at one of our Classic Montana bars at the resort either the Bierstube or Hellroaring Saloon
+- Après Ski at one of our classic Montana bars at the resort either The Bierstube or Hellroaring Saloon & Eatery

 - Visit our local national park with Glacier National Park Tours

-- Experience Backcountry Cat Skiing with Great Norther Powder Guides
+- Experience Backcountry Cat Skiing with Great Northern Powder Guides

 - Enjoy a Sleigh Ride Dinner at Bar W Guest Ranch